quynhnle135/my-website/docs/tech-blogs/notes/post_31.md

 title: The Hidden Superpower of Software Engineers
 ---

-# The Hiddne Superpower of Software Engineers: Communicating Through Writing
+# The Hidden Superpower of Software Engineers: Communicating Through Writing

 ## Types of posts to consider